 Better quote: In the last 20 years or so, the field of machine learning has made tremendous strides in “data mining.”
 This term was once pejorative (at least among econometricians) but now enjoys a somewhat better reputation due to the exciting applications developed by computer scientists and statisticians . . .
 (Varian 2010: 5).

-The data science shortage
+>>> The data science shortage

 A reformulation of data impedance—big data and data science.